reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-hanlding.md

 }
 ```

-`@ExceptionHandler` takes in an exception or a list of exceptions as an argument that we want to handle in the defined
+`@ExceptionHandler` takes in an exception, or a list of exceptions as an argument that we want to handle in the defined
 method.
 If we don't wish to do that then simply defining exception as a parameter of the method will also do:

 ```java